fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 the number of attributes), but if it is not, you run the risk of introducing a significant sampling bias.
-When a survey company decides to call 1,000 people to ask them a few questions, they don't just pick 1,000 people randomly in a phone book.
+When a survey company decides to call 1,000 people to ask them a few questions, they don't just pick 1,000 people randomly in a phone course.
 They try to ensure that these 1,000 people are representative of the whole population.
 For example, the US population is 51.3% females and 48.7% males, so a well-conducted survey in the US would try to maintain this ratio in the sample: 513